igorbrigadir/twitter-glossary/README.md

 ## M

+### main character
+A reference to @maplecocaine tweet: "Each day on twitter there is one main character.
+The goal is to never be it".
+When an account draws viral levels of criticism or praise.

+### milkshake duck
+A reference to @pixelatedboat tweet: "The whole internet loves Milkshake Duck, a lovely duck that drinks milkshakes! *5 seconds later* We regret to inform you the duck is racist".
+Used in cases where something goes viral but then it is discovered that there was something amiss.

 ### mutuals:
 Accounts that follow each other.
 Often used when addressing the people one follows: "I am in town.
 Any mutuals want to meet?"